liquidctl/liquidctl/docs/developer/process.md

 the _minor change freeze._

-Occasionally, scheduled releases may be anticipated (if the activity is low and the freeze periods can be respected retroactively), downgraded (if it only contains bug fixes and documentation improvements) or skipped (if there are no changes).
+Occasionally, scheduled releases may be anticipated (if the activity is low and the freeze periods can be retroactively respected), downgraded (if it only contains bug fixes and documentation improvements) or skipped (if there are no changes).

 ## Stability and backward compatibility

-This project adheres to Semantic Versioning v2.0, and there are no plans for a major version 2 release.
+This project adheres to Semantic Versioning, version 2.0, and there are no plans for a new major version release of the project.
 Because of this, liquidctl releases (minor or patch) retain backward compatibility with previous versions.

 The stability guarantee that we try to uphold can be better defined by: